 About one hundred students (chemistry, biology, physics, and general science majors) enter the general chemistry sequence each year.
 About six to eight chemistry majors graduate each spring.
 Each year, undergraduate science majors collaborate with faculty on a wide range of individual research projects.

-Courses taught: organic chemistry, analytical chemistry, chemical literature, and research methods.
+Courses taught: organic chemistry, analytical chemistry, research methods, and research.

 Dr. Atkinson's principal areas of interest include both analytical and organic chemistry.
 Her current research includes synthesis/characterization of octa-substituted phthalocyanines, decomposition of hazardous compounds using electrified micro-heterogeneous catalysis, and the study of sonoluminescence in aqueous media.